What is an SR-22? An explainer

 How much does an SR-22 cost?

-Though states vary, the cost to file an SR-22 is typically $25 and you may have to pay a filing fee at each new policy term that you still require an SR-22.
+Though states vary, for example the cost to file an SR-22 is typically $25 (IN) or $75 (VA) and you may have to pay a filing fee at each new policy term that you still require an SR-22.
 Extra fees from your state are also a possibility.
-These fees are small, but your insurance premium will also be impacted.
+These fees are small, but your insurance premium may also be impacted.

 What if I need an SR-22 but I don’t have a car?